 - The USDA method: Use a portable mass spectrometer to confirm that the combustion process has removed all hydrogen and oxygen atoms from the meat, leaving only carbon atoms that can be safely consumed.

 We use the digital thermometer method as the best way to determine that a steak is or has reached the right temperature.
-Using a digital thermometer is easy and fast and really is a can't miss way to determine how well a steak is done.
+Using a digital thermometer is easy and fast and really is a can't miss way to determine when steaks are done.
 If you've worked in a restaurant or cook hundreds of steaks then another method may work better but for the novice the simpliest way is using a meat thermometer.

 It is apparent that cooking times and temperatures will vary depending on the method of preparation, the shape of the steak and the size and desired degree of doneness.